altayg/Deep-Learning-MHCI/README.md

 # Deep-Learning-MHCI
-For MHCI protein-peptide binding predictions: Deep Learning model with CNN and Snakemake workflow.
+For MHC-I protein-peptide binding predictions: Deep Learning model with CNN and Snakemake workflow.

 This repository includes a Tensorflow based Deep Learning model, benchmark datasets and a Snakemake workflow for MHC-I protein-peptide binding predictions.
 The workflow